vishnunairjanardhan/democms/src/content/posts/customer-acquisition-strategy.md

 To prepare for an acquisition, it is essential to lay down the groundwork effectively.
 Here is a step-by-step guide to help you set up the stage:
 <ol>
-<li><b>Know Your Audience</b>: The first step is to understand who your target audience is.
+<li><b>Know your audience</b>: The first step is to understand who your target audience is.
 Conduct extensive market research to determine demographics, preferences, and pain areas.
 This knowledge will help you tailor your messaging and strategies throughout the acquisition process.</li>

 <li><b>Set Up Your Website</b>: Your website is often the first point of contact for potential acquirers.
 Ensure that it is professionally designed, user-friendly, and showcases your company's strengths, products, and services effectively.
 Include clear calls-to-action and contact information for interested parties to reach out easily.</li>